NES GRADUATE STUDENTS

 Classical Arabic literature, classial Jewish Arabic literature, Qur'anic studies.

 Rachel Friedman is a PhD student specializing in classical Arabic literature and Islamic Studies.
-She received her BA from Georgetown University in Arabic and Theology, and she subsequently studied religious texts in Rabat, Morocco as part of SORAC program (the Study of Religion across Civilizations).
-She has a particular interest in the intersection of theology and literature in the classical Arab world, both in the Islamic and Andalusi Jewish realms, which has led her to focus on the iʿjāz al-Qur’ān discourse as well as significant developments in adapting Arabic poetic conventions into the Hebrew poetic system in the Andalusi and post-Andalusi eras.
+She received her BA from Georgetown University in Arabic and Theology and her MA from the Department of Near Eastern Studies at UC-Berkeley.
+She has undertaken research in Yemen and Tunisia, as well as participating in the SORAC program (the Study of Religion across Civilizations) in Rabat, Morocco.
+She has a particular interest in the intersection of theology and literature in the classical Arab world, both in the Islamic and Andalusi Jewish realms, which has led her to focus on the iʿjāz al-Qur’ān discourse and philosophies of language developed through engagement with scripture.
 Also stemming from her interest in stylistic concerns in theological discourse, Rachel maintains a keen interest in medieval and modern approaches to the Qur’ān.

 Elizabeth Gleason, Persian Language and literature.